Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 .. note::

    When user wants to perform hardware accelerated pre-processing on input frame using ``vvas_xinfer`` plug-in, then the pre-processing parameters provided in **preprocess-config** json file must be checked for correctness.
 The pre-processing parameters for the models are provided in the prototxt file for the models.
-For few models these parameters needs to be modified from what it is in the prototxt file.
+For few models these parameters need to be modified from what it is in the prototxt file.
 User must provide these modified values in the preprocess-config json file.
    There are few steps mentioned below to know which models need changes.

 To determine the pre-processing parameters for a model, follow the steps mentioned below:

 * Get the algorithmic scale vector, i.e. "scale" fields for each channel R,G,B mentioned in the model prototxt file.
-If the model expects input image in RGB format, then the first field will corresponds to Channel R, next will corresponds to Channel G, and the last one will be for Channel B. Example prototxt file contents are mentioned below:
+If the model expects input image in RGB format, then the first field will corresponds to Channel R, next will correspond to Channel G, and the last one will be for Channel B. Example prototxt file contents are mentioned below:

 .. code-block::